 Option A: Cage (XXL 48″ dog crate), measuring 122 cm (L) by 75 cm (W) by 83 cm (H); suitable for only one or two elderly or less active rabbits per cage.
 [Note: These cages are a lot bigger in person than shown in the photo, but will not suit giant rabbits.]

 Option B: 2 m by 1 m play pen; maximum capacity of 4 rabbits per play pen.

-Option C: 1.6 m by 1.6 m play pen; maximum capacity of 5 rabbits per play pen.
+Option C: 1.6 m by 1.6 m tent pen; maximum capacity of 5 rabbits per play pen.

-Option D: 3 m by 1 m play pen; maximum capacity of 6 rabbits per play pen.
+Option D: 3 m by 1 m teepee pen; maximum capacity of 6 rabbits per play pen.